N4S4/synology-api/README.md

 I would like to specify that **I am Not** a programmer as I do it all for hobby as is my passion and in my **little** free time.

-Said this you will find many things can be simplified and I slowly will.
+Said this you will find many things can be simplified, and I slowly will.

 ## Feeling kind?
 If this code helps and you wish to support me